MatthiasHinz/MatthiasHinz.github.io/_projects/2017-03-31-containerit.md

 > *"But it works on my machine!"*

-— that is an infamous quote in the field of IT (some shops even sell coffee mugs, T-shirts etc., ...).
-The script worked fine on my computer and produced a nice smiley, might just produce errors or confused outcomes on yours.
-Reasons might be that the other machine uses a different operating system (e.g. Windows instead of Linux), a newer or older version of R, different versions of extension packages or external libraries.
-Even country-specific locales (e.g. language, keyboard and date settings) might have a negative impact on this.
-As a result, making this kind of scientific work available for others requires intensive testing and regular maintainance on the part of the author or a high threshold of frustration and lots of troubleshooting on the part of the user.
+— That is an infamous quote in the field of IT (some shops even sell coffee mugs, T-shirts, etc.).
+The script works fine on my computer and produces a nice smiley, but it might just produce errors or confused outcomes on yours.
+Reasons might be that the other machine uses a different operating system (e.g., Windows instead of Linux); a newer or older version of R; different versions of extension packages or external libraries.
+Even country-specific locales (e.g., language, keyboard and date settings) might have a negative impact on this.
+As a result, making this kind of scientific work available for others requires intensive testing and regular maintenance on the part of the author or a high threshold of frustration and lots of troubleshooting on the part of the user.

-But there is an alternative solution to this problem: [Docker](https://www.docker.com/) provides software containers similar to virtual machines, but more lightweight and flexible: It is easy to fetch a so-called Docker image and thus run a container with [Linux and R pre-installed](https://hub.docker.com/r/rocker/).
+But there is an alternative solution to this problem: [Docker](https://www.docker.com/) provides software containers similar to virtual machines, but they are more lightweight and flexible.
+It is easy to fetch a so-called Docker image and thus run a container with [Linux and R pre-installed](https://hub.docker.com/r/rocker/).
 One can manipulate this container so that it contains the R-script and all its dependencies, create a derivate image and share it on the internet.
 Once the computation works inside the container, it can be executed on any machine with Docker installed.
 No maintainance, no troubleshooting required.

-Still, setting up a proper Docker image with metadata still requires some extra work, for instance, learning the [Dockerfile syntax](https://docs.docker.com/engine/reference/builder/) and identifying all dependencies and resources must be packaged.
-However, using `containerit`, these tasks can be done automatically, using just a few commands in R. `containerit` enables generating a Dockerfile from an R workspaces.
-The Dockerfile human-readable instructions on _how_ the Docker image is built; hence the setup becomes transparent.
+Still, setting up a proper Docker image with metadata requires some extra work; for instance, learning the [Dockerfile syntax](https://docs.docker.com/engine/reference/builder/) and identifying all dependencies and resources must be packaged.
+However, using `containerit`, these tasks can be done automatically, using just a few commands in R. `containerit` enables generating a Dockerfile from R workspaces.
+The Dockerfile provides human-readable instructions on _how_ the Docker image is built; hence, the setup becomes transparent.
 Docker can process this file and then build the image.

 ### Example: